Egg decorating in Slavic culture: Berehynia

-The goddess motif is an ancient one, and most commonly found in Ukrainian pysanky from Bukovina, Polissia or Podillia.
+The goddess motif is an ancient one, and most commonly found in Ukrainian pysanky from Bukovina, Polesia or Podillia.
 In Ukrainian tradition, the Berehynia was believed to be the source of life and death.
 On the one hand, she is a life giving mother, the creator of heaven and all living things, and the mistress of heavenly water (rain), upon which the world relies for fertility and fruitfulness.
 On the other hand, she was the merciless controller of destinies.

 The goddess is sometimes depicted with arms upraised, and the arms vary in number but are always in pairs: 2, 4 or 6.
 This is similar to the appearance of the Christian Oranta.
 Pysanky with this motif were called "bohyn'ky" (богиньки, little goddesses) or "zhuchky" (жучки, beetles), the latter because they are similar in appearance to the Cyrillic letter Ж (zh).
 Sometimes the Berehynia has become abstracted, and is represented by a plant—vazon—the tree of life.
 Her arms become the branches and flowers, and she is firmly rooted in a flowerpot.